Chen Shui-bian: Post-presidency

-Chen stepped down on May 20, 2008, the same day that Ma Ying-jeou took office as the new president of the Republic of China.
+Chen stepped down on 20 May 2008, the same day that Ma Ying-jeou took office as the new president of the Republic of China.
 No longer bearing the title of president, Chen left the Presidential Office Building, and his presidential immunity was removed.
 He was placed under restrictions, such as confinement to Taiwan, by prosecutors as a result of allegations of corruption and abuse of authority, both of which he was later charged guilty of.
 One fraud case involved the handling of a special presidential fund used to pursue Taiwan's foreign diplomacy.

 President Ma Ying-jeou declassified government documents which aided the investigation into Chen's usage of special government funds.
-Chen's lawyers responded by suing Ma, on August 6, 2008, alleging Ma's declassification of the documents that were initially classified by Chen to be "politically motivated".
+Chen's lawyers responded by suing Ma, on 6 August 2008, alleging Ma's declassification of the documents that were initially classified by Chen to be "politically motivated".
 The documents consisted mainly of receipts and other records of special expenses, which according to Ma's chief aide assured pose no danger to the country's interests once declassified.

 After two years of investigation, it was found that Chen Shui-bian received millions from the owners of the TCC Company after the government bought the Longtan land, which was then integrated into the Science Park project.
-There were several other incidences of corruption, which became the subject of a graft trial that also included the former president's wife and 11 other co-defendants.
+There were several other instances of corruption, which became the subject of a graft trial that also included the former president's wife and 11 other co-defendants.
 The trial revealed that Chen and his wife amassed a total of NT$800 million and some were laundered overseas.
 The former president was found guilty by the Taipei District Courts of violating Punishment of Corruption Act (貪污治罪條例), Money Laundering Control Act (洗錢防制法), and Criminal Code (刑法).

-On September 11, 2009, Chen received a life sentence and was fined NT$200 million (US$6.13 million) for embezzlement, bribery and money laundering involving a total of US$15 million (NT$490 million) in funds while in office from 2000 to 2008.
+On 11 September 2009, Chen received a life sentence and was fined NT$200 million (US$6.13 million) for embezzlement, bribery and money laundering involving a total of US$15 million (NT$490 million) in funds while in office from 2000 to 2008.
 Supporters of Chen contended that the prosecution was politically motivated.
 Chen is the first ROC president to receive a prison sentence.

-On June 8, 2010, the Taipei District Court found Chen not guilty of embezzling diplomatic funds.
-On June 11, 2010, the High Court decided to reduce Chen's life sentence to 20 years.
+On 8 June 2010, the Taipei District Court found Chen not guilty of embezzling diplomatic funds.
+On 11 June 2010, the High Court decided to reduce Chen's life sentence to 20 years.
 Through several court cases and pleads for bail, the High Court rejected his request for bail and continued to detain him in jail for another 5 months.
 The detention led Chen's supporters to protest that the detention of Chen for more than 600 days without proving him guilty was illegal, inhumane and unjust, and a result of political revenge by the part of the Kuomintang (KMT).
 The Yellow Ribbon Movement took to demonstration over alleged exploitation of justice and political revenge.